dlounsbu/AfEA-sdm/README.md

 Workshop activities involve hands-on skill building exercises.
 All participants are encouraged to bring a personal laptop computer to the workshop, pre-installed with a free 20-day trial copy of Stella Architect® system dynamics modeling software.
 See instructions for downloading and installing your copy at https://github.com/dlounsbu/AfEA-sdm/tree/master/trial_stella_architect_software.

 Learning objectives include:
-1. Understanding systems theory and the potential utility of SDM in for research and action in epidemiology
+1. Understanding systems theory and the potential utility of SDM for research and action in epidemiology
 2. Applying basic concepts of systems thinking: Drawing ‘balancing’ and ‘reinforcing’ loops
 3. Creating, running and evaluating simple system dynamics models.